 - Clear overuse of substances during social work functions

-- Concern expressed from friends or family members
+- Concerns expressed by friends or family members

 - Use of non-prescribed pharmaceutical medications (Adderall, for example) during times of high stress